Nwalokajessica/PROJECT-2-SECOND-SEMESTER-FOR-JESSICA-NWALOKA-/README.md

 Step-by-Step Documentation:
 __

-Server Provisioning and Deployment
-More than just a step-by-step guide, this project equips you with a robust toolkit for building a secure, scalable, and dependable web server that meets contemporary web standards.
-Whether you're a beginner in web hosting or a seasoned developer, this repository will refine your skills and deepen your expertise in hosting and web security.
+Server Provisioning and Deployment: this project equips you with a robust toolkit for building a secure, scalable, and dependable web server that meets contemporary web standards.
----
 ## Prerequisites

 Before you begin, make sure you meet the following prerequisites to ensure a seamless setup experience: